ChiefCheb/CSC199----ISC2-Cybersecurity-Training-and-Exam/Research/HackathonSummary.md

                   setup the VM (setup was manual and I had to configure file system partitions, network settings, etc.).
                   Once set up, I tried to transfer the program to the VM from my host using a plethora of options (ssh, shared folders, etc.), but all of them failed.
 Finally, I decided to turn the program into an ISO using a python script, then attached it to the VM before launching it.
-Once launched and loggin in as root, I mounted the ISO, copied the program into root, changed its permission, and ran it, and finally got the last part of the flag: "Cosmonauts run their programs everywhere and all at once.\nLike on FreeBSD!", and "kn0w5_n0_b0und5}".
+Once launched and logged in as root, I mounted the ISO, copied the program into root, changed its permission, and ran it, and finally got the last part of the flag: "Cosmonauts run their programs everywhere and all at once.\nLike on FreeBSD!", and "kn0w5_n0_b0und5}".
 After all that, I went back and collected the frangments of the flag all together,